Pests » Carpet Beetle

 Carpet beetles lay their eggs in cracks or crevices of furniture or on floors near a woollen food source.
 Over summer months, the eggs hatch out into larvae (commonly referred to as ‘fuzzy’ or ‘woolly bears’).
 The damaging stage occurs over winter when the larvae feed on your carpet and begin to grow.

 Can carpet beetles be seen?
 Actually, larvae choose to remain out of sight as they feast on the base of the carpet fibres.
-Your more likely to see the shed and discarded exoskeletons of pre-moulted larvae under the upper fibres (of carpet) that come loose during vacuuming.
+You are more likely to see the shed and discarded exoskeletons of pre-moulted larvae under the upper fibres (of carpet) that come loose during vacuuming.

 Extensive carpet damage from carpet beetle larvae

-If you suspect carpet beetles in your home, begin by monitoring the extent of the carpet damage and the rate of spread.
+If you suspect carpet beetles or clothes moths in your home, begin by monitoring the extent of the carpet damage and the rate of spread.
 The damaged carpet will most likely resemble a condensation rot but its likely it is not.
 At risk areas include carpet around darkened floor areas, under dressers, behind curtains, along skirting boards, in closets, and beneath upholstered furniture.

 If you see any signs or think you may have a carpet beetle or clothes moth infestation – contact us at Nature’s Way to arrange an inspection and discuss all possible control solutions with you.